 While certification of new Ex equipment is covered by the IECEx Certified Equipment Scheme, as detailed in IECEx 02, the IECEx Certified Service Facilities Scheme provides a single international scheme for the assessment and certification of Ex related service facilities that have an impact on the ongoing compliance of Ex equipment and Ex installations with Ex safety standards.

-Manufacturers producing new Ex equipment in accordance with their Ex Equipment Certification regime cannot be held responsible for the actions or in actions taken during Ex inspection and maintenance, required during the whole life cycle of the plant.
+Manufacturers producing new Ex equipment in accordance with their Ex Equipment Certification regime cannot be held responsible for the actions or in actions taken during inspection and maintenance, required during the whole life cycle of Ex installations.

 The IECEx Certified Service Facilities Scheme provides Ex equipment and Ex installations users, regulators and the community with the confidence that Ex safety is maintained when Ex equipment and installations are inspected and maintained by an IECEx Certified Service Facility in accordance with this Scheme.